Cystic Fibrosis Journey

 This is a very emotionally, financially, and physically difficult journey.
 If I could give anyone on the outside looking in the advice of what not to do, it would be to not make suggestions on the steps you believe we should be taking.
 I can pretty much promise that any suggestion you make, we’ve already considered and if we wanted to go down a different path…it would only be at the suggestion of our physicians, and partner (unless this is a Single Parent Journey).
 And to anyone who finds themselves on this road, you are not alone.
 There is a tribe of women out here ready to support you, and to love on you, please find us!”

 This story was submitted to Love What Matters by Kasey Rose Barger Koukos from Cocoa, Florida.
 Follow her journey on her Instagram and her GoFundMe.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this: